 Of course, there are many, MANY splitboards on the market, and finding the best one for you is truly best determined by your intended use.
 Looking to skin up the resort every day?
 Then you might want to look for something lighter and more nimble like Jones Solution.
 Do you have a sled, and only need a splitty for getting out of zones and back to the sled?
 Then you might be more suited to a Never Summer Swift.
 We recommend and have ridden these, but again, it comes down to your desired use.

 The above outlines the boards that ranked highest during our test.
 Choosing just a handful of finalists from over 60 snowboards is tough work!
 Below are the decks that also performed well, but didn’t snag a top spot in our expert testing team’s opinion.
 That’s not to say they aren’t great options—they made the final list after all.
-Indeed, the best of the rest are all excellent snowboards.
+Indeed, the rest are all excellent snowboards.
 Dive into our round-up of runner-ups you should check out this season.

 Best Snowboard For Carving